cleaniquecoders/eligify/docs/dynamic-field-selection.md

 Step 2: Select Field
 ├─ Model Attributes
-│  ├─ email_verified_timestamp (datetime) - When the email was verified
+│  ├─ email_verified_timestamp (date) - When the email was verified
-│  └─ registration_date (datetime) - Account creation date
+│  └─ registration_date (date) - Account creation date
 ├─ Computed Fields
 │  └─ is_verified (boolean) - Whether the user has verified their email
 └─ Relationships